-The asymmetry in spatial and temporal relational memory in this task may influence the resulting analyses on changes in relational memory and navigation as no relationships are found between any changes in navigation variables with spatial relational memory (likely due to the relative infrequency with which these errors occur in this task), but a significant relationship is found between changes spatial FD, spatial Lacunarity, and spacetime Lacunarity and changes in relational memory (in this case, temporal relational memory), suggesting that changes in systematicity and complexity of exploration of the environment critically relate to relational memory learning (i.e. changes in relational memory accuracy on restudy).
-It is worth noting differences in directionality (as seen by the β values in Table 4.3) between spatial-only components and spatiotemporal components.
+The asymmetry in spatial and temporal relational memory in this task may influence the resulting analyses on changes in relational memory and navigation as no relationships were found between any changes in navigation variables with spatial relational memory (likely due to the relative infrequency with which these errors occur in this task), but a significant relationship wass found between changes spatial FD, spatial Lacunarity, and spacetime Lacunarity and changes in relational memory (in this case, temporal relational memory), suggesting that changes in systematicity and complexity of exploration of the environment critically relate to relational memory learning (i.e. changes in relational memory accuracy on restudy).
+It is worth noting that there were differences in the directionality (as seen by the β values in Table 4.3) between spatial-only components and spatiotemporal components.
 In both the simple navigation/misplacement case and the relational memory case, changes in spatial-only components negatively relate to changes in misplacement and relational memory errors.
 Rephrased, this means that a more rapid change in spatial navigation complexity and systematicity relates to a slower change in misplacement and relational memory.
-However, critically, in the case of spatiotemporal Lacunarity (i.e. systematicity of spatiotemporal navigation) has a large, positive β value, suggesting that rapid decreases in spatiotemporal systematicity relate to rapid improvements in temporal relational memory.
+However, critically, spatiotemporal Lacunarity (i.e. systematicity of spatiotemporal navigation) has a large, positive β value, suggesting that rapid decreases in spatiotemporal systematicity relate to rapid improvements in temporal relational memory.